Jared-Chan/risc-v-cpu/doc/technical_specification.md

 * 2-stage pipeline
 * 32 registers
-* 4096 control and status registers
+* up to 4096 control and status registers
 * CYCLE, TIME, and INSTRET counters

 <!--## Description-->